maziac/DeZog/design/MemoryPaging.md

 ## PC <-> File/Line Association

-Is possible with all Remotes.
 Additionally to the PC the slot/bank association needs to be retrieved.
-But this is done already anyway.

-Questionable is maybe OpenMSX?

 ## File/line number <-> Breakpoint Association

-If the file/line to address association is using long addresses then long addresses are also used for breakpoints.
-If not then normal 64k addresses are used.

-For long addresses:
+Breakpoints also use long addresses.

-Still the remote (e.g. emulator) might not support long breakpoints.
+Still the remote (e.g. emulator) might not support "long address" breakpoints.
 In this case the emulator would set a normal 64k address instead.
 When the break happens, as a fallback, DeZog will check the long BP address on it's own.
 If the bank is not the correct one (the one from the long BP) then DeZog will send a 'continue' to the remote (emulator).
+This fallback comes with a performance penalty, of course.

 Note: If the remote supports long breakpoints DeZog would still additionally do a check but the check would always be 'true'.